WICG/capability-delegation/README.md

 * This explainer is not about delegation of [user activation](https://html.spec.whatwg.org/multipage/interaction.html#tracking-user-activation) (i.e., allowing the `iframe` to choose from all of the things the top frame could do after a user click or other interaction).
-See Considered Alternates section for more details.
+See [Considered Alternatives](#considered-alternatives) below for more details.

 * This explainer does not determine which APIs could possibly support capability delegation.
 If any API needs the support, the designers of the API would